"

 Overview

 A one-size-fits-all method of instruction and assessment often leaves many students frustrated and set up for potential failure.
-A flexible learning environment is needed to ensure students reach their full potential.
-The Universal Design for Learning (UDL) framework can be used to accomplish this.
+A Universal Design for Learning (UDL) framework supports a flexible learning environment, helping ensure that students reach their full potential.
 CAST defines UDL as “a framework to improve and optimize teaching and learning for all people based on scientific insights into how humans learn” (CAST, 2024).
-Centered on creating equal access to learning, the UDL framework designs instruction around the needs of all learners by using instructional materials and learning activities that allow individuals with varying abilities to achieve learning goals and objectives by removing barriers while maintaining rigor.
+Centered on creating equal access to learning, the UDL framework designs instruction around the needs of all learners by using instructional materials and learning activities that allow individuals with varying abilities to achieve learning goals and objectives and by removing barriers while maintaining rigor.
 According to Wehmeyer, Lance, and Bashinski (2002), “universally designed curriculum takes into account individual interests, and preferences, and individualizes representation, presentation, and response aspects of the curriculum delivery accordingly” (p.230).

-Additionally, UDL allows teachers to create a flexible curriculum designed to meet individual learners’ needs by removing barriers to learning through three principles: engagement (the “why”), representation (the “what”), and expression (the “how”) (CAST, 2018).
-In addition to the three principles of UDL, there are also 9 guidelines and 31 checkpoints, which are explained in depth later in the chapter.
+UDL allows teachers to create a flexible curriculum that also removes barriers to learning through three principles: engagement (the “why”), representation (the “what”), and expression (the “how”) (CAST, 2018).
+In addition to the three principles of UDL, this chapter also will explain nine guidelines and 31 checkpoints for UDL.

 History of UDL[1][2]

-UDL originates from Universal Design (UD), which is a set of principles that guides the design of architecture and products that can be used by the widest range of individuals possible: all ages, access needs, characteristics, and life stages (Institute for Human Centered Design, 2016).
+UDL originates from Universal Design (UD), a set of principles that guides the design of architecture and products for use by the widest range of individuals possible: all ages, access needs, characteristics, and life stages (Institute for Human Centered Design, 2016).
 Both UD and UDL share a common objective of universal access, but in different contexts; UD focuses on the “built” environment, whereas UDL is expressed in learning environments (Pisha & Coyne, 2001).

-In the 1980s, David Rose, Anne Meyer, and their colleagues at the Center for Applied Special Technology (CAST) developed the UDL framework, which is the only UD framework that is based on research on cognitive neuroscience (Rose et al., 2002; Rose et al., 2013; Rose, 2016).
+In the 1980s, David Rose, Anne Meyer, and their colleagues at CAST developed the UDL framework, the only UD framework based on research on cognitive neuroscience (Rose et al., 2002; Rose et al., 2013; Rose, 2016).

-A key aspect of UDL is understanding that all learners are variable and that the “average student” does not exist.
+A key aspect of UDL involves understanding that all learners vary and that the “average student” does not exist.
 Teachers cannot plan for every learner variable.
-Still, teachers can design, develop, and deliver curriculum, knowing learners will have diverse needs and providing them options to ensure everyone’s needs are met.
+Still, teachers can design, develop, and deliver curriculum, knowing learners will have diverse needs and providing them options to ensure meeting every learner’s needs.

 Arguments for UDL[3]

-Neurobiological research shows the importance of emotional engagement in shaping life-long learning, application, and memories (Immordino-Yang, 2016).
-Also, students’ educational outcomes can improve when the three principles of UDL are implemented in course design, learning experiences, teaching practices, learning environments, and student assessments (Al-Azawei et al., 2016).
-Further, using a variety of appropriate entry points and levels of challenge can improve learning for all students while maintaining a high level of academic integrity.
+Neurobiological research shows the importance of emotional engagement in shaping lifelong learning, application, and memories (Immordino-Yang, 2016).
+Also, students’ educational outcomes can improve through application of UDL’s three principles to course design, learning experiences, teaching practices, learning environments, and student assessments (Al-Azawei et al., 2016).
+In addition, using a variety of appropriate entry points and levels of challenge can improve learning for all students while maintaining a high level of academic integrity.

-When traditional instructional approaches such as lectures and readings are used exclusively in a course, they do not address the diversity of learners that are likely to be in that course.
+When teachers use traditional instructional approaches such as lectures and readings exclusively in a course, they do not address the likely diversity of learners in that course.
 To provide access to education and increase student engagement, educators can consider the needs of all learners through course design, learning experiences, and the learning environment.
 UDL offers a framework for considering diverse student populations in higher education (Institute for Human Centered Design, 2016).

 Critical Perspective iconCritical Perspective